Christopher Hitchens: Early life and education

+Career

 Journalistic career in the UK (1971–1981)

 Early in his career Hitchens began working as a correspondent for the magazine International Socialism, published by the International Socialists, the forerunners of today's British Socialist Workers Party.
 This group was broadly Trotskyist, but differed from more orthodox Trotskyist groups in its refusal to defend communist states as "workers' states".
 Their slogan was "Neither Washington nor Moscow but International Socialism".

 In 1971 after spending a year travelling the United States on a scholarship, Hitchens went to work at the Times Higher Education Supplement where he served as a social science correspondent.
 Hitchens was fired after six months in the job.
 Next he was a researcher for ITV's Weekend World.

 In 1973 Hitchens went to work for the New Statesman, where his colleagues included the authors Martin Amis, whom he had briefly met at Oxford, as well as Julian Barnes and James Fenton, with whom he had shared a house in Oxford.
 Amis described him at the time as, "handsome, festive [and] gauntly left-wing".
-Around that time, the Friday lunches began, which were attended by writers including Clive James, Ian McEwan, Kingsley Amis, Terence Kilmartin, Robert Conquest, Al Alvarez, Peter Porter, Russell Davies and Mark Boxer.
+Around that time, the Friday lunches began, which were attended by writers including Clive James, Ian McEwan, Kingsley Amis, Terence Kilmartin, Robert Conquest, Al Alvarez, Peter Porter, Russell Davies, and Mark Boxer.
 At the New Statesman Hitchens acquired a reputation as a left-winger while working as a war correspondent from areas of conflict such as Northern Ireland, Libya, and Iraq.

 In November 1973, while in Greece, Hitchens reported on the constitutional crisis of the military junta.
 It became his first leading article for the New Statesman.
 In December 1977 Hitchens interviewed Argentine dictator Jorge Rafael Videla, a conversation he later described as "horrifying".
-In 1977, unhappy at the New Statesman, Hitchens defected to the Daily Express where he became a foreign correspondent.
+In 1977, unhappy at the New Statesman, Hitchens moved to the Daily Express, where he became a foreign correspondent.
 He returned to the New Statesman in 1978 where he became assistant editor and then foreign editor.